 Mel Gibson's Braveheart, the story of Scottish freedom fighter William Wallace who led a war against England during the 13th century, was epic for so many reasons.
-For instance, there were the impressive "before-CG" battle scenes, in which up to 1600 extras fought to the (faux) death... (major shout outs for the amazing choice of blue face paint).
-Then there was the film's romantic, tear-jerking soundtrack, which would soon be overplayed to death at a wedding near you.
-And of course, there was Mel Gibson... the before-he-done-lost-his-marbles-and-became-fodder-for-TMZ Mel Gibson, who looked good in a kilt and whose massive mullet in the film we could manage to look past.
+For instance, there were the impressive "before-CG" battle scenes, in which up to 1,600 extras fought to the (faux) death.
+Then there was the film's romantic, tear-jerking soundtrack, and of course, Mel Gibson in a kilt.

-But alas, the most touching and inspiring element of the film were the endless quotes about freedom, dying, more freedom, and a little bit of arse!
+But alas, the most touching and inspiring element of the film were the endless quotes about freedom, dying and more freedom.
 Here are some of our favorites:

 Young William: I can fight.

 Malcolm Wallace: I know.
 I know you can fight.
 But it's our wits that make us men.